illinoistech-itm/jhajek/itmt-430/project-tutorials/application-automation-deployment-with-secrets/Readme.md

-# Tutorial Explanation for Deployment of a Three Tier Applicaton With Secrets
+# Tutorial Explanation for Deployment of a Three Tier Application With Secrets

 This tutorial will go over step by step the deployment and automation of a three tier application including secrets